 You forget about all the hard work and sacrifices it takes to get there.
 The only focus you have is what there is missing.
 When you do that, it’s like telling yourself that you can’t achieve that.
 That you don’t have the capabilities to get it.

 Even though you feel like you envy because you want inspiration, you aren’t.
 You are just envying.
 You might even feel like you have the right to that too.
 But, did you put in all the work and all the sacrifices?

 No matter how positive you feel, when you do this, it can kill your good mood.

 The Wrong Shortcut To Happiness

 Similarly, some people have found that they can use a shortcut to happiness.
-Where they compare themselves to people they feel they are better than.
-The people with broken homes, who suffers from addiction, that have a minimum wage job and so on.
-Unfortunately, this is a very negative way to achieve happiness.
+Where they compare themselves to people, they feel they are better than them.
+For example, the people with broken homes, who suffer from addiction, have a minimum wage job, and so on.
+But, unfortunately, this is a very negative way to achieve happiness.

 It can be easy for some people to find happiness when you tell yourself: “It could be worse, it could be like for Mike who has all these bad things happening in his life.”

 It’s just like any other bad habit.
-Take for example a smoker.
-They may love to smoke a cigarette but they hate the side effects of coughing tirelessly and risk developing cancer.
+For example, take a smoker.
+They may love to smoke a cigarette, but they hate the side effects of coughing tirelessly and risk developing cancer.
 But, it’s a habit.
-And, they are addicted to it.
+And they are addicted to it.
 Just like you can be to a mental habit.

-We know it’s bad, but we can’t stop doing it.
+We know it isn’t good, but we can’t stop doing it.
 Even though you know that you shouldn’t compare yourself with Mike, you can’t stop.
-The same applies when you compare yourself to Sarah, who has everything in life including the mansion and the nice car.
+The same applies when you compare yourself to Sarah, who has everything in life, including the mansion and the nice car.
 But, how can you stop this mental pattern?